 ActorsThe actors for the pseudo-video and motion capture don't look remotely like they're described by Raymond E. Feist, and some (such as Pug) are downright contradictory.

 CD-ROM versionThe CD-ROM enhanced version of the game includes additional goodies:

 Freeware releaseSierra has released the game for free as promotion for its two sequels.
 This offer only lasted for a limited time, though.
 The version which was obtainable through on the Sierra website was buggy and needed a patch to get it working correctly.

 NovelRaymond E. Feist, the author whose Riftwar books Betrayal at Krondor is based on, has actually written a book based on the game entitled Krondor: The Betrayal, the first part of a new series called The Riftwar Legacy.
-The book has the same basic plot as the game, but of course has been altered somewhat to fit the format as well as to be more consistent with Feist's Midkemia
+The book has the same basic plot as the game, but of course has been altered somewhat to fit the format as well as to be more consistent with Feist's Midkemia series as a whole.

 Feist does display an interesting knowledge of the game, however.
 For example, the method by which the villain is ultimately defeated in the book is actually a valid tactic for winning the final battle.